Institute of Illegal Images

 What you need to know

-This is not a museum with regular hours.
+The collection is housed in McCloud’s Mission District home.
 Visits are by appointment only.
-You contact McCloud and arrange a time.
-The collection is housed in his private residence.
-If you get in, expect a personal tour from someone who has spent a lifetime on the subject.
+You contact McCloud directly to arrange a time.
+If you get in, the visit is a personal tour from McCloud.

 Visiting